MikeFreyberger/MikeFreyberger.github.io/speaking.md

 [Event Link](https://www.eventbrite.com/e/blockchain-advertising-roundtable-tickets-46841228375)

-Participated in a roundtable dicussion focusing on how blockchain can be used within AdTech.
+Participated in a roundtable discussion focusing on how blockchain can be used within AdTech.

 ---
 ---
 ---

-## Kafka Consumer Group Reablancing
+## Kafka Consumer Group Rebalancing
 _June 26, 2018_

 [Slides Link](https://docs.google.com/presentation/d/1qe-S3P--vSaHXDP6nGhKqPpspcoF1-7dMe5w0cK47_A/edit?usp=sharing)

 In this lightning talk I discuss Kafka consumer rebalancing and present the custom _PartitionAssignor_ that I implemented for streaming joins.
-The proposal to open source this assignment strategy can be found [here](https://cwiki.apache.org/confluence/display/KAFKA/KIP-315%3A+Stream+Join+Sticky+Assignor)
+The proposal to open source this assignment strategy can be found [here](https://cwiki.apache.org/confluence/display/KAFKA/KIP-315%3A+Stream+Join+Sticky+Assignor).

 ---
 ---